9Chinz/LPR-TrOCR/apex-jupyter-guide.md

 - prism-N is the name of the machine that jupyter get gpu
 - use command ```squeue -u $USER``` to check if the job is running

-## 📝 edit your run-jupyter.sh
+## 📝 edit your example-run-jupyter.sh
-can edit job name in run-jupyter.sh at part
+can edit job name in example-run-jupyter.sh at part
 - ```#SBATCH -A <your name>```  change to your project name
 - ```#SBATCH --gres=gpu:<N>``` can change to gpu:N if you want more gpu
 - ```#SBATCH --job-name=<your job name>``` change to your job name